Applies to: Onsite Events

 Division Level Point System

-Division level scoring will always override Global Scoring.
+Division level scoring will always take PRIORITY over your Global Scoring.

 It's quite common to have a different number of competitors in each division.